paulaweir/frontend/docs/01-start-here/08-incidents.md

 * [CloudWatch](https://eu-west-1.console.aws.amazon.com/cloudwatch/) for health and performance metrics
 * [Kibana](https://logs.gutools.co.uk/app/kibana) for application logs

-You may also want to look at the [Fastly dashboard](https://manage.fastly.com/)
+You may also want to look at the [Fastly dashboard](https://manage.fastly.com/) and the  [CAPI Dashboard](http://status.capi.gutools.co.uk/)

 ## Process and roles